-That is, in the above example $X_1$ affects the mean of $Y_1$, whereas $X_2$ affects the both mean and variance of $Y_2$, and $X_3,\ldots, X_p$ have no impact.
-The results can be seen in Figure \ref{fig: distribution illustration} for the above methods.
+In the above example $X_1$ affects the mean of $Y_1$, whereas $X_2$ affects the both mean and variance of $Y_2$, and $X_3,\ldots, X_p$ have no impact.
+The results can be seen in Figure \ref{fig: distribution illustration}.
 We see that, unlike some other methods, DRF is able to balance the importance of the predictors $X_1$ and $X_2$ and thus to estimate the distributions of $Y_1$ and $Y_2$ well.

-One can do a more extensive comparison on real data sets.
-We use the benchmark data sets from the multi-target regression literature \citep{mtr} together with some additional ones created from the real data sets described throughout this paper.
+One can do a more extensive comparison on a collection of real data sets.
+We use the benchmark data sets from the multi-target regression literature \citep{mtr} together with some additional ones created from the data sets described throughout this paper.
 The performance of DRF is compared with the performance of other existing methods for nonparametric estimation of multivariate distributions by using the Negative Log Predictive Density (NLPD) loss, which evaluates the logarithm of the induced multivariate density estimate \citep{quinonero2005evaluating}.
-As the number of test points grows to infinity, NLPD loss becomes equivalent to the average KL divergence between the estimated and the true conditional distribution and is thus able to capture how well one estimates the whole distribution instead of only its mean.
+As the number of test points grows to infinity, NLPD loss becomes equivalent to the average KL divergence between the estimated and the true conditional distribution and is thus able to capture how well one estimates the whole distribution, instead of only its mean.

-In addition to the methods mentioned above, we also include the methods that are intended only for mean prediction, by assuming that the distribution of the response around its mean is homogeneous, i.e. that the conditional distribution $\P\left(\bold{Y} - \E[\bold{Y} \mid \bold{X}] \mid \bold{X}\myeq\bold{x}\right)$ does not depend on $\bold{x}$.
+In addition to the methods mentioned above, we also include some methods that are intended only for mean prediction, by assuming that the distribution of the response around its mean is homogeneous, i.e. that the conditional distribution $\P\left(\bold{Y} - \E[\bold{Y} \mid \bold{X}] \mid \bold{X}\myeq\bold{x}\right)$ does not depend on $\bold{x}$.
 This is fitted by regressing each component of $\bold{Y}$ separately on $\bold{X}$ and using the pooled residuals.
 We consider the standard nonparametric regression methods such as Random Forest \citep{breiman2001random}, XGBoost \citep{Chen:XGB}, and Deep Neural Networks \citep{goodfellow2016deep}.

 The results are shown in Table \ref{benchtable}.
 We see that DRF performs well for a wide range of sample size and problem dimensionality, especially in problems where $p$ is large and $d$ is moderately big.
 It does so without the need for any tuning or involved numerical optimization.
-More detailed analysis and descriptions of each competing method and the loss function can be found in the Appendix \ref{appendix: simulation details}.